 Once you are familiar with the different sections of the test, we recommend taking as many timed practice tests as possible.
 Get yourself a kitchen timer and take the test at home or at a study room in the library.
 Try to imitate the LSAT test-taking environment.
 We know students who've taken anywhere from 20-40 timed practice tests and have seen their scores increase 10-30 points over time.
 Most importantly: make sure you analyze your results and figure out how you got your correct answers right AND how to redo the questions you got wrong.

 If you need the discipline of a class and prefer in-person and/or online instruction, consider taking a prep course (check the Yellow Pages or do a Google search).
-Even if you take a prep course, you will still need to prep on your own outside of class (see above) to get a competitive score.
+Even if you take a prep course, you will still need to prep on your own outside of class (see above).